RakaSP/MedRoPax/README.md

 # Setup

+## Dependencies

+Before cloning and install MedRoPax, users need to have:

+- Python with Pip and Venv installed
+- NodeJS & Node Package Manager installed

+## Installation

 MedRoPax build system supports the Windows operating system.
 To setup MedRoPax, first, clone the source code from the GitHub repository:

 ```sh